 - Supplier onboarding & reporting enhancements: Our property operating companies continue to conduct due diligence related to supplier onboarding and ongoing monitoring, in accordance with their respective General Preventative Procedures, and refine the processes relating to them.
-For example, our UK business (in which the bulk of supplier activity occurs) undertook the following in 2023: - Received reports on supplier compliance with its Supply Chain Charter from its supply chain and procurement consultant, Action Sustainability, and utilised these to generate insights into how best to upskill suppliers in a number of areas (including legal compliance and ethical conduct risk). - Launched its Supplier Management Procedures, to train our people in encouraging best practice when onboarding and working with suppliers.
-These Procedures provide a roadmap for each stage of the supplier management lifecycle - carrying out risk proportionate due diligence (including in relation to modern slavery and related risks), proactive monitoring and management of suppliers to ensure ongoing responsible practice, implementing the Supply Chain Charter, and reporting and insights from suppliers on key metrics.
-All of this is in support of building stronger and more transparent partnerships with our suppliers. - Employee training: Our employee compliance training, which all our employees are required to complete, includes questions and assessments to test awareness.
+For example, our UK business (in which the bulk of supplier activity occurs) undertook the following in 2024: - Received reports on supplier compliance with its Supply Chain Charter from its supply chain and procurement consultant, Action Sustainability, and utilised these to generate insights into how best to upskill suppliers in a number of areas (including legal compliance and ethical conduct risk). - Continued to implement and upskill our staff on its Supplier Management Procedures, encouraging best practice when onboarding and working with suppliers.
+These Procedures provide a roadmap for each stage of the supplier management lifecycle carrying out risk proportionate due diligence (including in relation to modern slavery and related risks), proactive monitoring and management of suppliers to ensure ongoing responsible practice, implementing the Supply Chain Charter, and reporting and insights from suppliers on key metrics.
+All of this is in support of building stronger and more transparent partnerships with our suppliers.
+We intend to refresh these again in the financial year 2025. - Employee training: Our employee compliance training, which all our employees are required to complete, includes questions and assessments to test awareness.
 The modern slavery-focused training module is available on an online learning platform.
-The module is included in the onboarding training for new employees and all employees are required to complete an annual refresher.
+The module is included in the onboarding training for new employees and all employees are required to complete an annual refresher. - Reporting/Speak Up: Our personnel are required to report any instance of modern slavery or human trafficking to management directly or through our "whistleblowing" Speak Up platform, which was refreshed for the start of 2021 and reinforced through mandatory training in 2023.
+We intend to refresh staff awareness of the same in the financial year 2025. - Compliance monitoring: As part of our governance processes, we monitor compliance with our Anti-Modern Slavery and Human Trafficking Policy on an ongoing basis, as well as reviewing and tackling any concerns that may arise from time to time.
+The same steps are also taken in respect of our Canadian business' annual Modern Slavery Report.

-- Reporting/Speak Up: Our personnel are required to report any instance of modern slavery or human trafficking to management directly or through our "whistleblowing" Speak Up platform, which was refreshed for the start of 2021 and reinforced through mandatory training in 2023. - Compliance monitoring: As part of our governance processes, we monitor compliance with our Anti-Modern Slavery and Human Trafficking Policy on an ongoing basis, as well as reviewing and tackling any concerns that may arise from time to time.
-The same steps will also now be taken in respect of our Canadian business' Modern Slavery Report 2023, which will be refreshed on a yearly basis. - Internal leadership: Our Grosvenor Legal Team advises the business teams on our anti-modern slavery framework, including due diligence procedures, contractual obligations related to modern slavery, and training.
+• Internal leadership: Our Grosvenor Legal Team advises the business teams on our anti-modern slavery framework, including due diligence procedures, contractual obligations related to modern slavery, and training.